itsjustjordanhere/itsjustjordanhere/README.md

 - 🔭 I’m currently working on some person projects
 - 🌱 I’m currently learning PHP
-- 📫 How to reach me: I will setup a contact form using Formspree API
+- 📫 How to reach me: [Contact Me](https://itsjustjordanhere.github.io/contactMe/)
 - ⚡ Fun fact: My favourite genre of music is Drum and Bass.

 ## My knowledge